Getting Your Wellness Started

 Inquire about any farmers markets in your area.

-Step 3: Make a choice and begin.
+Step 3: Make a choice to begin.

 You’ve observed and assessed the situation, you’ve researched and gathered resources and information, now it’s time to make a choice and start.
 Don’t overthink it, it’s not the first choice or the last choice you’re going to make and you can always pivot (we’ll discuss that later).
 Now, you just need to take the first step.
 Stick to your area of focus and start there.
 And remember to have fun and to enjoy the ride!
 Life is meant to be lived joyfully so enjoy the adventure you are about to embark on!